Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are about 1 inch across, with 5 blue petals and a cream-colored center ring.
+[photo of flowers] Loose to densely packed spike-like raceme up to 30 inches long at the top of the stem with smaller clusters arising from upper leaf axils.
+Flowers are about 1 inch across with 5 blue petals and a creamy-white center ring.
 The petals have pointed tips, a vein down the center, and wavy or ruffled edges.
 A long curving style protrudes from the center.
-Flowers are clustered in a spike up to 30 inches long at the top of the plant, or in smaller clusters arising from leaf axils.
-Clusters may be sparsely or densely packed.
+Behind the flowers are 5 linear sepals fused at the base.

-[photo of leaves] Leaves are 3 to 6 inches long and ½ to 2 inches across, generally egg-shaped or oval, tapering to a sharp point at the tip.
-The leaf base tapers to narrow leaf stalks, abruptly when the base is more rounded.
+[photo of leaves] Leaves are alternate, 3 to 6 inches long and ½ to 2 inches across, lance to egg-shaped or oval, tapering to a sharp point at the tip.
+The leaf base tapers to narrow, hairy leaf stalks, abruptly when the base is more rounded.
 Leaf edges are serrated; the upper surface is rough.
 Leaves become gradually smaller and more narrow as they ascend the stem.
-Attachment is alternate.
-The main stem and leaf stalks are both hairy.
+Stems are erect and hairy.

 Notes: